chriskolb/SPL_SS18/DataVisualization/README.md

 Published in : SPL

-Description : 'Provide some graphs for a better understanding of the data.
+Description : 'Generate a plot for visualizing the temporal nature of survival data.
-               Visualization of survival time for randomly drawn individuals - support the need of statistical models that account for censoring.
+               Plot of survival time for 500 randomly drawn individuals - illustrate why we need of statistical models that account for censoring.
-	       As the subsample is randomly drawn, the graph varies amongst different samples'
+	       As the subsample is randomly drawn, the graph varies for different iterations'

 Keywords : 'survival analysis, non-parametric estimation, semi-parametric estimation,
-            hazard rate, Kaplan Meier, R'
+            hazard rate, Kaplan Meier, visualization, R'

 Author : Alice Drube, Konstantin Göbler, Chris Kolb, Richard v.
 Maydell
 ```